Ashraf759/jobmatch-ai/README.md

 Planned development areas include:

 1. Authentication and Job Application Tracking
-2. Resume Upload and Job Matching
+2. Resume Upload and Management
+3. AI Resume and Job Description Analysis
-3. Resume Tailoring and Version Management
+4. Resume Tailoring and Version Management
+5. Interviews, Follow-ups, and Reminders
+6. Analytics Dashboard
-4. Analytics, Reminders, Testing, and Deployment
+7. Testing, Security, Documentation, and Deployment

-## Academic Project

-MSCS 3999 Capstone
-Clark University
-Fall 2026
+## AI Usage Guidelines

+The AI functionality will assist users in analyzing and improving their resumes while following these rules:

+- Do not fabricate experience, skills, education, tools, or accomplishments
+- Clearly identify skills already demonstrated in the resume
+- Identify requirements that are missing or unclear
+- Provide wording suggestions only when supported by the user's existing experience
+- Treat the match score as an internal JobMatch AI score, not an official ATS score